top of page

 If you like Ceilidhs, there are two on offer !
 Saturday evening at the large Civic Hall we present the fabulous Wanton String Band with our favourite caller John Brown.
 Holmfirth Civic ! tickets £10 and £6 u/16

 On sunday at 2pm until 3pm we offer our free family ceilidh at the Methodist Church.
-Music by the Ribble Beck Band.
+Music by the Moonraker Ceilidh Band with Jill Bond calling.

 There is some doubt regarding the road closure on Hollowgate both Saturday and Sunday, due to the impending works.
 We won't know this, nor the precise route of the parade, until much nearer the day.
 Meanwhile dancing will also be in various spots in and around the small town centre all weekend.
 On Saturday, there will be a grand procession, culminating in a spectacular show dance performance in Victoria Park overlooking the town centre.
 We also hope to have dance workshops for people to join in with.